JustSadSock/Fog-Of-Conquest/README.md

 After winning a match you can watch a replay.
 Use the slider to seek to any moment, restart the replay or change playback speed.
 A "Save video" button lets you export the replay as a WebM file.
+Replay controls can now be collapsed into a single icon with a dedicated pause/play button for compact viewing.